aws-samples/mlops-pipeline-prestodb/blog_post.md

         ```

         If the `accuracy condition` is not met, a `step_fail` step is
-        executed that sends an error message to the user and the
+        executed that sends an error message to the user, and the
         pipeline fails.
 For instance, since the user-defined
         `accuracy condition` is set to `0.7` in the `config file`, and
         the Accuracy calculated during the evaluation step exceeds it